regisphilibert/juliette-hugo-component/README.md

 ```

 **Warning***
-Hugo does not currently allow pagination to work on serveral Output Format.
-Only the main one can handle pagination.
+Hugo does not currently allow pagination to work on multiple Output Format, pagination will therfore only work on the Main Ouput format, the first in the list of outputs for any given page kind.

-I'm afraid this Juliette's Pagination Feature is therefor limited to projects with only one Output from Juliette, meaning API only projects.
+If you decide to go ahead and use Juliette's pagination by setting its output as the Main one, simply bear in mind the following:

-You can try and fight this by making the desired Juliette Output Format on the top of your output list for a given page kind.
-But bear in mind that by doing so, your risk encountering issues in this page's other template files. (ex. `.Permalink` will output the main output format's permalink from `single.html` 🤷‍♂️)
+1. Other Output Format pagination will be broken.

-##### pagination_append
+2. In your HTML templates, you should replace `.Permalink` with `(.OutputFormats.Get "html").Permalink`.

-(default: "index.json")
+##### pagination_append [string | "index.json"]

 ```
 params: